Player Management

 Player Types

-Board has two player types:
+Board has three player types:

 Type Description